AdobeDocs/commerce-webapi/src/pages/rest/retrieve-filtered-responses.md

 Separate each field or object with a comma.

-On POST and PUT requests, Magento ignores the `fields` parameter as input, but the response includes only the requested fields and objects.
+On POST and PUT requests, Commerce ignores the `fields` parameter as input, but the response includes only the requested fields and objects.

 ## Examples